LLMs Cannot Reliably Judge (Yet?): A Comprehensive Assessment on the Robustness of LLM-as-a-Judge: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have demonstrated remarkable intelligence across various tasks, which has inspired the development and widespread adoption of LLM-as-a-Judge systems for automated model testing, such as red teaming and benchmarking.
-However, these systems are susceptible to adversarial attacks that can manipulate evaluation outcomes, raising concerns about their robustness, hence trustworthiness.
-Existing evaluation methods adopted by LLM-based judges are often piecemeal and lack a unified framework for comprehensive assessment.
-Furthermore, the prompt template and model selections for improving judge robustness have been rarely explored, and their performance in real-world settings remains largely unverified.
-To address these gaps, we introduce \sys, a fully automated and scalable framework designed to systematically evaluate the robustness of LLM-as-a-Judge systems. \sys investigates the impact of attack methods and defense strategies (RQ1), explores the influence of prompt template and model selection (RQ2), and assesses the robustness of real-world LLM-as-a-Judge applications (RQ3). { Our main findings are that 1) LLM-as-a-Judge systems are still vulnerable to a range of adversarial attacks, including Combined Attack and PAIR, while defense mechanisms such as Re-tokenization and LLM-based Detectors offer improved protection.
-2) Robustness is highly sensitive to the choice of prompt template and judge models.
-Our proposed prompt template optimization method can improve robustness, and JudgeLM-13B demonstrates strong performance as a robust open-source judge.
-3) Applying \sys to Alibaba's PAI platform reveals previously unreported vulnerabilities. } The source code of \sys is provided at \url{https://github.com/S3IC-Lab/RobustJudge}.
+Large Language Models (LLMs) have demonstrated exceptional capabilities across diverse tasks, driving the development and widespread adoption of LLM-as-a-Judge systems for automated evaluation, including red teaming and benchmarking.
+However, these systems are susceptible to adversarial attacks that can manipulate evaluation outcomes, raising critical concerns about their robustness and trustworthiness.
+Existing evaluation methods for LLM-based judges are often fragmented and lack a unified framework for comprehensive robustness assessment.
+Furthermore, the impact of prompt template design and model selection on judge robustness has rarely been explored, and their performance in real-world deployments remains largely unverified.
+To address these gaps, we introduce \sys\footnote{https://github.com/S3IC-Lab/RobustJudge}, a fully automated and modularly extensible framework designed to systematically evaluate the robustness of LLM-as-a-Judge across task datasets, judge prompt templates, judge models, attacks, and defenses.
+Specifically, \sys investigates the effectiveness of 15 attack methods and 8 defense strategies across 13 models (RQ1), examines the impact of prompt template design and model selection (RQ2), and evaluates the security of real-world deployments (RQ3).
+Our study yields three main findings: (1) LLM-based judges remain susceptible under both pointwise and pairwise protocols.
+The combined Attack exhibits the strongest and most transferable performance among those evaluated, while the evaluated defenses exhibit no universal dominance across robustness, benign utility, and computational cost.
+(2) Robustness is highly sensitive to both prompt-template and judge model choices.
+(3) Optimization-based attack combined with long suffixes can substantially inflate scores returned by both PAI-Judge variants.